“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 “Hope springs eternal.”
 She said cryptically.
 Klasnikov furrowed his brows.

 “The Brigand is useless in a defensive war!
 Its characteristics are purposely designed for guerilla warfare.
-It has less direct combat weapons than any cruiser its size and it was designed purely for endurance.
+It has less direct combat weapons than any cruiser its size, and its larger than many cruisers!
+It was designed purely for endurance.
 I refuse to assign it to meaningless fleet tasks.”
 Nagavanshi replied.

 “Right now, Sorokin, if we keep waiting, I feel the situation will only worsen for us.”